How many points in Scrabble is ply worth? ply how many points in Words With Friends? What does ply mean? Get all these answers on this page.

 ply

-From Middle English pleit, plit, plite (a fold, pleat, wrinkle; braid, strand in a braided cord, ply), from Anglo-Norman pli, plei, pleit, and Middle French pli, ploy, ply (a fold, pleat; joint in armour; situation, state) (modern French pli (a fold, pleat)), from plier, ployer (to bend, fold), from Latin plicāre, present active infinitive of plicō (to bend, fold, roll up), from Proto-Indo-European *pleḱ- (to fold, plait, weave).
+From Middle English pleit, plit, plite (“a fold, pleat, wrinkle; braid, strand in a braided cord, ply”), from Anglo-Norman pli, plei, pleit, and Middle French pli, ploy, ply (“a fold, pleat; joint in armour; situation, state”) (modern French pli (“a fold, pleat”)), from plier, ployer (“to bend, fold”), from plicāre (“to bend, fold, roll up”), from Proto-Indo-European *pleḱ- (“to fold, plait, weave”).

 ply (countable and uncountable, plural ply or plies or plys)

-From Middle English plīen, pli, plie (to bend, fold, mould, shape; to be flexible; to be submissive, humble oneself; to compel someone to submit), from Anglo-Norman plier, plaier, pleier, ploier, and Middle French plier, ployer (to bend, fold; to be submissive; to compel someone to submit) (modern French plier, ployer), from Old French ploiier, pleier (to fold), from Latin plicāre (to fold); see further at etymology 1.
-The word is cognate with Catalan plegar (to bend, fold), Italian piegare (to bend, fold, fold up), Old Occitan plegar, plejar, pleyar (to fold) (modern Occitan plegar), Spanish plegar (to fold).
+From Middle English plīen, pli, plie (“to bend, fold, mould, shape; to be flexible; to be submissive, humble oneself; to compel someone to submit”), from Anglo-Norman plier, plaier, pleier, ploier, and Middle French plier, ployer (“to bend, fold; to be submissive; to compel someone to submit”) (modern French plier, ployer), from Old French ploiier, pleier (“to fold”), from Latin plicāre (“to fold”); see further at etymology 1.
+The word is cognate with Catalan plegar (“to bend, fold”), Italian piegare (“to bend, fold, fold up”), Old Occitan plegar, plejar, pleyar (“to fold”) (modern Occitan plegar), Spanish plegar (“to fold”).

 ply (third-person singular simple present plies, present participle plying, simple past and past participle plied)